 I was really impressed with how much the Thule Touring M can hold.
-We tend to pack into ikea bags unless we are flying and it managed to hold four bags of clothes plus a few extra bits.
+We tend to pack into Ikea bags unless we are flying and it managed to hold four bags of clothes plus a few extra bits.
 We strapped everything in using the included straps and were on our way.
 Having the roof box meant that we were able to take Elizabeth’s wheelchair with us in the boot which made the holiday a lot easier particularly when we went to Parc Asterix.
-In the past we have had to sacrifice the wheel chair for the luggage which has meant we have had to hire a chair or carry Elizabeth when she got tired which is obviously not an idea situation.
+In the past, we have had to sacrifice the wheelchair for the luggage which has meant we have had to hire a chair or carry Elizabeth when she got tired which is obviously not an ideal situation.

 The Thule Touring M Roof Box weighs 13kg and can hold up to 50 kg of weight.
 It had really changed the way we will be able to pack for future trips and has even helped me to take all the Blog On Conference goody bags to the Museum of Science and Industry which was definitely a bonus.

 If you are thinking of getting roof bars and a roof box I couldn’t recommend Thule enough, the quality of the items are fantastic and they were easy to fit even for a first-timer like me.
 I know that this roof box will be very useful for many years to come.